What are the choices for my child at 16?

 A Levels give young people a chance to find out about their GCSE subjects in greater depth or do one of the subjects that many schools and colleges only offer at A Level such as Law, Economics or Psychology.
 It is possible to combine vocational qualifications such as BTEC Level 3 qualifications or OCR qualifications with A Levels.
 These qualifications attract UCAS points (many universities indicate the number of UCAS points needed for entry to their courses) in the same way as A Levels.

-- Only at the end of the course, not after each module
+- Only at the end of the course

 At 16 your child could choose to study towards a vocational qualification.